guthb/autopilot/README.md

 ### Description
 User will create account and be allowed to log in.
 Interface will allow the  user to create a vehicle object and then store in a "garage" to track the following items: oil, tires, fuel and service items.

-Application will call a vehcile recall api to get all open recalls on the vehicles entered and allow storage and ackknowlege ment of those recalls.
+Application will call a vehcile recall api to get all open recalls on the vehicles entered in the garage

-Application will call a vehicle maintence service schedule api to allow the  display and review of those items
+Application will allow vehicle maintence service items to be viewed.

 ### Setup
 You will need a simple web server to host this, Node.js worked well for us: